ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 54-Notes.md

 [23:09] - **Kris**

-The amount of data that is transferred by Lightwalletd for this fund availability is very small orders of magnitude smaller than the compact block data.
+The amount of data that is transferred by Lightwalletd for this "fast spendability" is very small orders of magnitude smaller than the compact block data.
 So I don't think it'll be a substantial difference.

 [23:36] - **Str4d**